 How so?
-We celebrate the fruits of a year of hard-work, fulfilling challenging projects and many amazing deliveries, supported by our marketing and advertising initiatives.
+We celebrate the fruits of a year of hard work, fulfilling challenging projects, and many amazing deliveries, supported by our marketing and advertising initiatives.
 Yet that’s only half a glass of wine.
 Complete fulfillment comes from witnessing your people bask in the success of your brand, every employee then becoming its ambassador.
-That’s Internal Marketing filling rest of the glass.
-The outcome — happy employees, happy customers, stronger brand reputation and greater trust.
+That’s Internal Marketing filling the rest of the glass.
+The outcome — happy employees, happy customers, stronger brand reputation, and greater trust.

 Internal Marketing — The ‘I’ and the ‘M’:

 What does internal marketing help us accomplish?
 Is it just letting employees talk positively about the brand and the work?
 Not quite.
 The core objective is keeping them together, retaining a team of ‘motivated and energized people’.
 Internal Marketing is the key to creating an environment that strengthens employee brand relations, in turn, enhancing marketplace branding.
 After all, happy campers ‘in here’ means happy customers ‘out there’.
 Motivated individuals will work harder and deliver to your customers a better service.